 This experiment is about whether guinea pigs have color preferences or not.
 A bunch of students put four guinea pigs (three females and a male) in the same cage.
 Four different colored bowls and water bottles (red, green, blue, yellow) were placed in the cage as well.

-Occasionally, there were given food in a black bowl.
+Occasionally, there was given food in a black bowl.
 They were given the same amount of food and water in every container.
 The students recorded the data throughout three months.

 Results are kind of interesting and somehow not very useful.
 First of all, the guinea pigs never ate from the black bowl.
 Secondly, the results showed that they ate the most from the yellow bowl.
 They drank water mostly from the blue water bottle.

-So, we would not consider this study relevant when talking about guinea pig’s color preferences but it can be proved that they really distinguish colors (because of that black bowl).
+So, we would not consider this study relevant when talking about guinea pigs’ color preferences but it can be proved that they really distinguish colors because of the result from the black bowl.

 More Information About Their Dichromatic Vision